Ohm’s Law Simplified

-This engineering reference explains the relationship between voltage (V), wattage (W), resistance (Ω), and current (A) in regulated vaping devices.
-It focuses specifically on chipset-controlled systems used by adult users (18+) in Ireland.
+This technical reference explains how voltage (V), wattage (W), resistance (Ω), and current (A) interact in regulated vaping devices used by adult users (18+) in Ireland.
+It focuses on chipset-controlled systems where output is electronically adjusted to maintain a selected power level within defined protection limits.

 Technical Definition

-Ohm’s Law defines the mathematical relationship between voltage, current, and resistance in an electrical circuit.
-In regulated devices, firmware dynamically adjusts output voltage to maintain a user-selected wattage while enforcing electrical protection limits.
+Ohm’s Law describes the relationship between voltage, current, and resistance in an electrical circuit.
+In regulated devices, the chipset does not change the underlying electrical principles.
+Instead, it continuously adjusts output voltage to achieve the wattage selected by the user, while monitoring resistance, current demand, and internal safety thresholds.

 Core Electrical Equations